harshitpaunikar1/yard-management-platform/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to create diagrams, screenshots, or examples that explain the system quickly so the final result looked a bit more complete.
 Most of the heavy lifting was already done, so this part was more about making the rough edges less obvious.
 I kept imagining how an actual operator would move through the steps so the project would not feel fake.
 - Deliverable: Ended the day with support artifacts in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2024-01-12 - Day 10: Artifacts

+- Task summary: Noticed something off from this morning — updated the requirements file — had missed one indirect dependency.
+- Deliverable: Pushed before end of day.